 In our previous post, we discussed why manual therapy might not be as specific or effective as you think.
 If you missed it, take a look here.
 Now let’s shine a light on the ways manual therapy can positively impact progress in a course of PT rehabilitation.

-A lot of people who show up to physical therapy think the purpose of manual therapy is to fix something mechanical: Reposition a joint that’s out of place.
+Manual therapy can’t fix your joints and tissues.
+At least not in the direct, mechanical ways you might expect.
+A lot of people who show up to physical therapy think the purpose of manual therapy is to fix something structural: Reposition a joint that’s out of place.
 Correct asymmetries by moving body parts into optimal alignment.
 Break up adhesions between layers of soft tissue.
-Like dropping the car off at the mechanic, there’s a notion that we can drop off our bodies at the PT’s or chiropractor’s office to get all fixed up.
-Good as new, right?
-But people aren’t cars.
-If manual therapy has worked for you in the past, the reasons why it works might surprise you.
+Like dropping the car off at the mechanic, there’s a notion that we can drop off our bodies at a manual therapist’s office to get all fixed up.